Audit URLs for SEO Using ahrefs Backlink API Data

 Step 2: Import Libraries

-After installation, import the required Python libraries in your script.
+After installing, import the required libraries:

 Step 3: Set Up API and Define Functions